Dalhousie withdraws complaint against student over Canada 150 post

 She said public conversations about the issue have become increasingly polarized, and in some instances, hateful, undermining the values of respect, inclusion and safety Dalhousie is seeking to foster.

+"It really saddened me," al Shaibah said of the vitriol on campus and online, including threats against Khan and her identity, a Muslim woman of colour.

+However, some of the outcry came from faculty at the Nova Scotia university.
+A group of law professors at Dalhousie's Schulich School of Law urged the university not to "police and censor" the tone of political speech, while the Ontario Civil Liberties Association accused the university of censoring political speech.

-Khan said Wednesday she received an email from the university three minutes before the public memo went out.
+Khan, a fourth-year student, said she received an email from the university three minutes before the public memo went out.

 "They still haven't reached out to me personally.
 They still haven't included me in this conversation," she said.
 "The email didn't really include any reasons as to why the university was withdrawing the case.
 I'm sure they felt pressured."